linkdotnet/Blog/Readme.md

 ### Robots.txt
 In the wwwroot/ you can find a default robots.txt.
 It allows that the site gets completely indexed.
 If you want to tweak that behavior feel free.
 Also you can provide a sitemap.xml to get a better ranking.
+The blog can create a sitemap.xml on its own.
+For that login and click on the `Admin` button in the navigation bar and afterwards on `Sitemap`.
+There you can let the blog create a new one for you.
+This is especially helpful after you created a new blog post to make easier for indexer like Google.

 ### Open Graph Tags
 To get better results when for example shared via LinkedIn some of the `<meta property="og:tag">` tags are implemented.